Night Hunting Lights | How to Use Light To Bring in More Predators

 Once the target is in range and you've picked him up in your scope, it's time to prepare for dispatch.

 Bobcats may stop every so often on their way in, making for several excellent shot opportunities.
 Coyotes and fox are less likely to stop unless something alerts them.
 Most shots while hunting these predators are going to be on the move.
 Sometimes if a coyote is committed too hard, we will increase the light intensity faster or make a lip squeak sound to get them to stop for a second.
+The best light to use night coyote hunting will have features that allow for these adjustments.

 The center of the light beam should never reach the target until the hunter is about to pull the trigger.
 This is ideal for final confirmation and making the most ethical shot possible.
 Once the cross hairs are stable on the target, exhale and slowly pull the trigger for an accurate dispatch.